earthly/website/blog/_posts/2021-04-12-slow-performance-in-jenkins.md

 internal-links:
     - jenkins
 topic: ci
-excerpt: "Learn how to address slow performance in Jenkins and significantly improve the performance of your continuous integration workflow without upgrading your hardware.
-This guide provides tips and solutions for common Jenkins performance issues, helping you optimize your CI/CD pipeline."
+excerpt: Learn how to address slow performance in Jenkins and significantly improve the performance of your continuous integration workflow.
+This guide provides tips and strategies for overcoming common Jenkins performance issues without necessarily upgrading your hardware.
 ---
 There's nothing more frustrating than a sluggish continuous integration system.
 It slows down feedback loops and prevents code from reaching production quickly.
 While quick fixes like using a bigger CI server can buy you time, you ultimately have to invest in maintaining the performance of your continuous integration workflow.